-Things such a how well insulated a room is and how cold it is outside all can effect how well a room stays warm.
+Things such as how well-insulated a room is and how cold it is outside can have an effect on how well it stays warm.

-With that in mind below is some of our picks for good large room heaters.
+With that in mind, below are some of our picks for good large-room heaters.

 As always be sure to read the reviews on Amazon, forums, or elsewhere to be sure a unit is a good fit for you.